Hit Man’s Adria Arjona Is Stepping Into the Leading Lady Spotlight As Madison

 Good people may do bad things, but that doesn’t make them bad people.
 Or does it?
-That’s the philosophical crux at the center of the movie Hit Man, now playing in select theaters and streaming on Netflix June 7.
+That’s the philosophical crux at the center of the movie Hit Man, now streaming on Netflix June 7.

 Part neo-noir, part sexy thriller, part riotous comedy, the film follows Gary Johnson (Glen Powell), a square, straight-laced professor who stumbles into an unexpected side gig: fake hit man.
 As his double life deepens, he becomes entangled with an attractive, alluring woman named Madison (Adria Arjona) who’s seeking to hire one of Gary’s assassin alter egos — the ruggedly mysterious Ron — to kill her abusive husband.